 Teenage assistant baker Mona's only magic talent is with bread.
 She can make it staler or fresher, keep it from burning, make gingerbread men dance, and occasionally something more dramatic like Bob.
 (Bob was an accident, but he's quite handy around the bakery.)
 She wasn't prepared to be suspect number one in a rash of wizard murders, live on the run, or to protect the city from a threat as its only remaining mage.

 Fun characters, fun concepts, and a quest that runs through the city's worst slums to the palace.
 Mona has to navigate both from her comfortable shopkeeper's life, learning what happens when the system she relied on to protect her is turned against her.
-And how the system can be manipulated against …
+And how the system can …

 A YA book with more murder than one might expect, and an awful lot of allegory.
 Wizards look just like normal people, but someone in power wants them all registered and blames them for the ills in society.